amio-io/amio-sdk-js/README.md

   - [setup & usage](#webhooks---setup--usage)
   - [event types](#webhooks---event-types)
 - [Missing a feature?](#missing-a-feature)

 ## Prerequisities

-You need to [create an account](https://app.amio.io/signup) before you can use this library.
+[Signup to Amio](https://app.amio.io/signup) and create a channel before using this library.

 ## Installation